CRV-101 Vaccine Description For 2022

 September 26, 2019 - Curevo, Inc. announced encouraging preliminary Phase I safety and tolerability results of their Shingles vaccine candidate, CRV-101.
-Interim trial results demonstrating a promising safety and tolerability profile of the vaccine in 90 healthy adults ≥18 to <50 were presented in an oral presentation at the 44th annual International Herpesvirus Workshop in Knoxville, Tennessee.
+Interim trial results demonstrating the vaccine's promising safety and tolerability profile in 90 healthy adults ≥18 to <50 were presented in an oral presentation at the 44th annual International Herpesvirus Workshop in Knoxville, Tennessee.

-November 5, 2018 - Curevo announced that the U.S. FDA has advanced the company's Investigational New Drug application for CRV-101.
+November 5, 2018 - Curevo announced that the U.S. FDA had advanced the company's Investigational New Drug application for CRV-101.

 The phase two study - enrolled 678 participants across eleven U.S. sites, randomized to a high- or low-dose CRV-101 arm or Shingrix.
 Participants received two doses, two months apart, as per current practice for a shingles vaccine.
 Eligibility criteria included adults over 50 with no prior varicella zoster virus vaccination or history of shingles.
 They were broadly representative of the potential non-immunosuppressed patient population for a shingles vaccine.
 The primary endpoints focus on safety and immunologic outcomes, including the occurrence of local and systemic side effects, antibody levels at month three, comparison of the reactogenicity of CRV-101 to Shingrix, and the occurrence of serious adverse events.
 Patient enrollment started in February 2022, and topline data from this Phase 2b trial are expected in January 2023.